-A new eMeasure version of an endorsed measure is not considered an endorsed measure until it has been specifically evaluated and endorsed by NQF.
-An eMeasure should be submitted as a separate measure even if the same or similar measure exists for another data source (e.g., claims or registry).
-NQF has included eMeasures in the NQF measure numbering system and has linked measures that are based on the same concept except for data source.
+A new eCQM version of an endorsed measure is not considered an endorsed measure until it has been specifically evaluated and endorsed by NQF.
+An eCQM should be submitted as a separate measure even if the same or similar measure exists.
+NQF has included eCQMs in the NQF measure numbering system and has linked eCQMs to measures that are based on the same concept.

-Requirements for Endorsing eMeasures
+Requirements for Endorsing eCQMs

-The following guidance addresses and updates the criteria for endorsement of eMeasures.
+The following guidance addresses and updates the criteria for endorsement of eCQMs.